 Another Great Choice: Naturepedic Organic Cotton Lightweight Classic

 If you are intent on purchasing an organic crib mattress for your baby, the Naturepedic Organic Cotton Lightweight Classic is an ideal choice for parents that is compliant with the Global Organic Textile Standard (GOTS).
-The Naturepedic Organic Cotton Lightweight Classic does not boast a dual-sided design but it is quite firm and provides an ideal blend of comfort and value of all the organic mattresses that fall in price range of about $400.
+The Naturepedic Organic Cotton Lightweight Classic does not boast a dual-sided design but it is quite firm and provides an ideal blend of comfort and value of all the organic mattresses that fall in the higher price range.
 Naturepedic has come up with nine crib mattresses all of which are organic but this one is the best of them all when it comes to a lightweight structure, easy to clean cover and minimum bounce.

 The mattress consists of a polyethylene core enwrapped in certified organic cotton batting.
 Underneath the first layer, lies another organic-cotton fabric layer that is coated with a food-grade waterproof plastic layer.
 Employing the wave-support technology, the mattress consists of a polyethylene plastic that is molded into a wavelike shape and wrapped by cotton stuffing.
 It is not incorporated with fire-resistant materials but still is able to comply with all the federal standards related to flammability.
 It is also Greenguard Gold certified.

-The Naturepedic Organic Cotton Lightweight Classic is worth $60 more than our top pick.
+The Naturepedic Organic Cotton Lightweight Classic is worth a bit more than our top pick.
 Weighing about 12 pounds, the mattress is lighter in weight in contrast to other organic mattresses consisting of innerspring coils that make it easier to change sheets.
 It is waterproof and covered with lifetime warranty.
-The company also offers a dual-sided design for parents who are more concerned about comfort for their kids which starts at $300.
+The company also offers a dual-sided design for parents who are more concerned about comfort for their kids.
 The Naturepedic Organic Cotton Lightweight Classic is available at both online and brick-and-mortar stores.

 The mattress boasts a coating that is waterproof and comes with a seam-free design on the sides which makes it easier to clean up messes.
 Moreover, with the help of a cover your babies can roll all over the mattress and it won’t make any noise and the bounce is minimum owing to the foam stuffing.
 The crib mattress has received nice feedback from a number of satisfied customers on the manufacturer’s website.
 The model has been included in the best baby crib mattresses for 2017.
 However, reviews on Amazon also include complaints regarding extra firmness and high price.
 There have also been reports that the mattress tends to sink in the middle after some use.
 However, the company has promised to get the faulty mattresses replaced.